 Using a randomised controlled trial (RCT), the specific aims for this project are to evaluate the impact of the pamphlet on parents’ awareness; their understanding of early signs or paediatric eye disease; and their behavioural help-seeking intentions if signs of paediatric eye disease were observed in their child.

 The hypotheses for this project are that compared to the control group, those parents who receive and read the intervention pamphlet will demonstrate:

-Increased awareness of the signs that require timely ophthalmic examination
+Increased knowledge of leukocoria

-Increased confidence in recognising common signs
+Increased intention to seek health advice if leukocoria is observed

-Increased knowledge of the need for early treatment
+Increased knowledge of strabismus

-Increased intention to seek health advice if signs are observed
+Increased intention to seek health advice if strabismus is observed

 Trial design

 Single-centre, double-blind randomized placebo-controlled trial, of parallel groups, with an allocation ratio of 1:1 within an exploratory framework.
 Randomisation will be stratified by whether participants already have children or not [pertains to previous experience and exposure to paediatric eye health information] and whether English is spoken as their first language [to identify any differences that may exist between these two groups].